 The BVI Commercial Court, in particular, is used to dealing with applications for injunctive relief on an urgent basis.
-The Registry provide BVI legal practitioners with contact details for outof-hours applications so that urgent applications can be dealt with as and when they need to.
+The Registry provides BVI legal practitioners with contact details for out-of-hours applications so that urgent applications can be dealt with as required.

 A certificate of urgency must be filed along with the application papers explaining why the matter is urgent.
-During any court vacation period a judge will be available to hear matters certified as suitable for vacation or urgent business.
+During any court vacation period, a judge will be available to hear matters certified as suitable for vacation or urgent business.